AndoniZozaya/gtgwebsite/docs/index.md

 ## Speakers:

+Every talk at the conference will be contributed.
+To submit your proposal, please fill out the [form](https://docs.google.com/forms/d/1bbzCgnYoBJxO5xGWEOn8nsK0EqO9ZnFKHoC_1kCQZEU/edit) with your title and summary.

-The deadline for submitting contributed talk proposals is November 3rd.
+**The deadline for submitting contributed talk proposals is November 3rd.**

 ## Conference dinner: